loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 - a second inline `http` promotion step that polls the corresponding `VirtualClusterInstance` until `status.phase` becomes `Ready`

-That means Kargo no longer waits for Argo to observe `OutOfSync` before a sleeping target starts waking up.
+That means Kargo no longer waits for Argo CD to observe `OutOfSync` before a sleeping target starts waking up.

 It also means `argocd-update` no longer races the wake-up process for sleeping stage vCluster instances.
-Note that this readiness gate reduces promotion-time errors, but `argocd-update` still registers ongoing Stage health checks in Kargo, so a sleeping target can still appear `Unknown` later if Argo cannot assess the Application while the vCluster is asleep.
+Note that this readiness gate reduces promotion-time errors, but `argocd-update` still registers ongoing Stage health checks in Kargo, so a sleeping target can still appear `Unknown` later if Argo CD cannot assess the Application while the vCluster is asleep.

 The Argo CD Applications that target those sleeping vCluster instances still need explicit wake-up metadata: